Witchaven

 - The game suffers from numerous bugs, inconsistent hitboxes, and poor level design, making it frustrating at times.

-- The enhanced version is still locked to low resolutions and runs in DOSBox, which limits its potential on modern systems.
+- The enhanced version is locked to low resolutions and runs in DOSBox, which limits its performance on modern systems.

 - Many design choices, such as one-way doors and instakill traps, can lead to a clunky and unenjoyable gameplay experience.